Macromedia Director

-Adobe Director (formerly Macromedia Director, MacroMind Director, and MacroMind VideoWorks) was a multimedia application authoring platform created by Macromedia and managed by Adobe Systems until its discontinuation.
+Macromedia Director (formerly MacroMind Director and MacroMind VideoWorks, later Adobe Director) is a multimedia application authoring platform created by Macromedia (formerly MacroMind) and managed by Adobe Systems until its discontinuation.

 Director was the primary editor on the Adobe Shockwave platform, which dominated the interactive multimedia product space during the 1990s.
 Various graphic adventure games were developed with Director during the 1990s, including The Journeyman Project, Total Distortion, Eastern Mind: The Lost Souls of Tong Nou, Mia's Language Adventure, Mia's Science Adventure, and the Didi & Ditto series.
 Hundreds of free online video games were developed using Lingo, and published on websites such as Miniclip and Shockwave.com.

 Director published DCR files that were played using the Adobe Shockwave Player, in addition to compiling native executables for Microsoft Windows and Mac OS X. Director allowed users to build applications on a movie metaphor, with the user as the "director" of the movie.
 Originally designed for creating animation sequences, the addition of a scripting language called Lingo made it a popular choice for creating CD-ROMs, standalone kiosks and internet video games content during the 1990s.

 On January 27, 2017, Adobe announced that it was discontinuing Director.
 Sales of Director ceased on February 1, 2017; ongoing updates and support for the software ended on March 14, 2017.